Zone: 4 to 8

 If is worth finding room for Late Figwort in a shady wildlife garden because there are not too many plants that offer the same nectar rewards over such a large part of the growing season whilst tolerating a fair amount of shade and dryness.
 It is easy to grow, but a heavy mulch over the top of this plant while it is overwintering will probably kill it.

 Its attractiveness to insects has been somewhat exaggerated on the internet as plants in the shade cannot compete for pollinators with plants in sunshine.
 On the other hand, this plant gets a slow but constant stream of visits by beneficial wasps.
+In particular, Carpenter's square has special relationship with Bald Faced Hornets which make up the majority of the visitors that pollinate this plant in my garden.

 This plant is nearly impossible to find in a regular plant nursery.
 You will have to contact a local native plant nursery to see if they have it.